 By the end of the war, Watson’s business was going from strength to strength.
 The Spearwood farm killed 200 pigs a week to supply 70% of the Western Australian bacon trade, and the ‘Butter King’ held firm at 65% of the state’s butter trade as well.

-When a new margarine-butter hybrid product was introduced and unable by law to be named either margarine or butter, a Watson’s staff member came up with the name Watsonia.
+In 1920 the company began producing a new margarine-butter hybrid product, which they discovered was legally not allowed to be named either margarine or butter, a Watson’s staff member came up with the name Watsonia.

 Originally the name was used only for the new spreadable butter, but as the product increased in popularity the company realised the power of branding, and expanded the name to all Watson’s products.